headersalreadysent/bridge/README.md

 The `BridgeException` class is used throughout the library and acts as a single exception provider.
 This helps avoid the need for different exception classes, or very unspecific Exceptions.

+If you wanted, you could just display errors to the user using `BridgeException#getMessage()`.
+However, `BridgeException` lets you know exactly what happened before the user sees anything.

+---

 The `BridgeException#reason()` method returns one of a set of constants that indicate why the exception was thrown.
 If the Exception is for a request, you can retrieve the `Request` with `BridgeException#request()`.
 If the Exception is for a response, you can retrieve the `Response` with `BridgeException#response()`.